aaltonewmedia/physcomp.newmedia.dog/content/2024/jiali-huang/week2_alt-ctrl-interface/index.md

 [LINK: https://www.youtube.com/watch?v=Kwi6uEYIEXU](https://www.youtube.com/watch?v=Kwi6uEYIEXU)

 "The sword was born about 100 years ago.
-And long time, anyone could not pull out the sword."
+And long time, anyone could not pull out the sword.
+But, if make a Holy Grail that weighs the same as the artifact, can pull out the sword."

 [](https://www.youtube.com/watch?v=Kwi6uEYIEXU)

 [](https://www.youtube.com/watch?v=Kwi6uEYIEXU)II.
 Come up with a concept for my own Alt+Ctrl Interface

 III.
 Complete the MyCourses introductions for the 3D Printing and Laser Cutter workshops (DONE)